jenkinsci/datadog-plugin/README.md

 ##### HTTP forwarding {#http-forwarding-plugin}

-1. Click the "Use Datadog API URL and Key to report to Datadog" radio button (selected by default)
+1. Select the radio button next to **Use Datadog API URL and Key to report to Datadog** (selected by default).
-2. Find your API Key from the [API Keys][4] page on your Datadog account, and copy/paste it into the `API Key` textbox on the Jenkins configuration screen.
+2. Use your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
-3. You can test that your API Key works by pressing the `Test Key` button, on the Jenkins configuration screen, directly below the API Key textbox.
+3. Test your Datadog API key by using the `Test Key` button on the Jenkins configuration screen directly below the API key textbox.
 4. Save your configuration.

 ##### DogStatsD forwarding {#dogstatsd-forwarding-plugin}

-1. Click the **Use a DogStatsD Server to report to Datadog** radio button.
+1. Select the radio button next to **Use a DogStatsD Server to report to Datadog**.
-2. Specify both your DogStatD server `hostname` and `port`
+2. Specify your DogStatD server `hostname` and `port`.
 3. Save your configuration.

 #### Groovy script

-Configure your Datadog plugin to forward its data through HTTP or DogStatsD using the Groovy scripts below.
-Configuring the plugin this way might be useful if you're running your Jenkins Master in a Docker container using the [Official Jenkins Docker Image][5] or any derivative that supports plugins.txt and Groovy init scripts.
+Configure your Datadog plugin to forward data through HTTP or DogStatsD using the Groovy scripts below.
+Configuring the plugin this way might be useful if you're running your Jenkins Master in a Docker container using the [official Jenkins Docker image][5] or any derivative that supports `plugins.txt` and Groovy init scripts.

 ##### HTTP forwarding {#http-forwarding-groovy-script}